AkhilaGanesh/ocr/README.md

 Tesseract is an open source text recognizer (OCR) Engine, available under the Apache 2.0 license.
 It can be used directly, or (for programmers) using an API to extract printed text from images.
 It supports a wide variety of languages.

-## Brief History

-Tesseract was originally developed at Hewlett-Packard Laboratories Bristol and at Hewlett-Packard Co, Greeley Colorado between 1985 and 1994, with some more changes made in 1996 to port to Windows, and some C++izing in 1998.
-In 2005 Tesseract was open sourced by HP.
-Since 2006 it is developed by Google.

 The latest stable version is 3.05.01, released on June 1, 2017.
 Latest source code for 3.05 is available from 3.05 branch on github.

 ## Installing Tesseract